binyamin/binyam.in/README.md

 * HTML
 * CSS
 * Javascript
-* jQuery

 ## Todo
 ----------
-[] Remove jQuery.
+- [x] Remove jQuery.
-[] Either remove all box shadows for a modern look or add all box shadows (buttons too) for a material-design look.
+- [ ] Either remove all box shadows for a modern look or add all box shadows (buttons too) for a material-design look.